CS-433/ml-project-2-svm/README.md

 - Create the folder named `data` and add the dataframe named `modelready_220423.csv` inside tha folder.

 - To facilitate reproducibility we provide [here](https://drive.google.com/drive/folders/1EkwTVS9IfSViPfPVWtvFV_oOuI9_NL7u?usp=sharing) the parameters of BERT after the finetuning.
-Please create the folder named `models` and add both model to the folder.
+Please create the folder named `models` and add both trained models to the folder.

 ## Folders and Files